AntoniaChroni/antoniachroni.github.io/cv.md

 * Erasmus+ Programme/International Credit Mobility for the academic year 2009.
 University of Pavia, Italy, March – July 2009

+### Memberships in scientific organizations
+* Society for the Study of Evolution
+* Society for Molecular Biology and Evolution

 ### Conferences and organized symposia
 * Lead organizer of the symposium “Evolutionary and Ecological Perspectives in Cancer Biology” (06/28-07/2/20) Selected (conference canceled due to COVID-19 crisis)
 Annual meeting of Society for Molecular Biology and Evolution (SMBE), Québec City, Canada.